Hexphased/HTB-Writeups/Medium/Instant/README.md

 ![instant](Instant_images/pwned.png)

-Instant is a medium-difficulty box that challenges us with Android app reverse engineering, API exploitation, and credential decryption.
+Instant is a medium-difficulty box that challenges users with Android app reverse engineering, API exploitation, and credential decryption.

 ## Summary